Santa Ono: University of Florida

-On May 4, 2025, while serving as the 15th president of the University of Michigan, Ono became the solo finalist for the presidency post at the University of Florida.
+On May 4, 2025, while serving as the 15th president of the University of Michigan, Ono became the sole finalist for the presidency post at the University of Florida.
 His May 4 resignation from all employment at the University of Michigan was accepted in writing on May 6.
 At Ono's request, the American Association of Colleges and Universities removed his previous signature on May 7 from an April 22 open letter jointly signed by more than 660 university and college leaders nationwide in opposition to "government intrusion" in higher education.
 On May 8, Ono published an opinion article titled "Why I Chose the University of Florida" in Inside Higher Ed, in which he criticized DEI policies he had previously implemented at Michigan, praised Florida's values, and described the UF presidency as "the extraordinary opportunity".

 On May 27, 2025, the University of Florida Board of Trustees voted unanimously to select Ono as the incoming 14th president of the University of Florida, pending ratification from the Florida Board of Governors (the governing body of the State University System of Florida).
 Ono's draft contract with Florida included a total compensation package exceeding US$3 million per year, including a $1.5 million base salary, $500,000 for chairmanship at UF Health, more than $400,000 performance bonuses, $500,000 annual raises, and extra retention incentives.

 On June 3, 2025, Ono's hire was rejected by the Florida Board of Governors in a 10–6 vote.
-This decision came after a three hour long meeting between the board and Ono, which included discussions on Ono's support of "race-based hiring, holistic admissions, DEI and climate activism."
+This decision came after a three-hour-long meeting between the board and Ono, which included discussions on Ono's support of "race-based hiring, holistic admissions, DEI and climate activism."
 His candidacy had been questioned by national conservatives including Christopher Rufo and Donald Trump Jr., the latter of whom referred to Ono as a "woke psycho" who "might be a perfect fit for a Communist school in California".
 While it was reported that many of the members of the board disagreed with each other over Ono's beliefs in these and other areas, some were "praising [Ono's]...shift towards conservative values."
 Media noted that progressive critics saw Ono's actions as a betrayal, conservatives questioned the sincerity of his ideological turnaround, and some viewed his conversion as opportunistic.